Different question types

 5 mark questions

-5 mark questions are very similar to 3 mark questions – you will just have to write a little more.
-Typically, what you will be asked to explain will be a slightly more detailed concept or argument.
-However, 5 mark questions are still 100% AO1 and so you don’t need to analyse or evaluate.
+5 mark questions are very similar to 3 mark questions except you will be asked to explain a slightly more detailed concept or argument.

 12 mark questions